-The second through fourth weeks of school, students will be going to the Buffalo Yacht Club and working with volunteer coaches/instructors and learning how to sail on 22 foot sailboats.
+The second through fourth weeks of school, students will be going to the Buffalo Yacht Club and working with yacht club coaches/instructors and learning how to sail on 22 foot sailboats.

 **We will be going to the BYC every Monday, Wednesday, and Friday during those weeks in September and June.
 Students should bring a change of clothes that they don’t mind getting wet in; sneakers or other non-marring shoes are required (Bates are not allowed on the boats).

 New York State Safe Boating Certification:

 As part of this course, students will be presented with the information to earn their NYS Safe Boating Certification which will allow them the opportunity to operate a small boat or jet-ski (personal watercraft) in New York State.
 For additional information, please refer to the below link.

 Almost every Tuesday and Thursday, Cadets will be going to the Buffalo Maritime Center and working to build 15’ rowboats, from planks of lumber to the finished product.
 Buffalo Maritime Center’s Hand to Hand Program uses wooden boat building as a tool to teach technical and practical life skills to high school students.
 Under the guidance of trained mentors, students learn the value of craftsmanship, communication-skills, safety awareness, teamwork, and they experience the pride and joy of building something with their hands.
 The construction will be consistent throughout the school year and will culminate with the boats being ‘launched’ into Hoyt Lake in Delaware Park.